uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 ### Notes on expression representation

-Column have two representations in QGM: base columns and column references.
+Columns have two representations in QGM: base columns and column references.
 Base columns are only allowed in expressions contained in data source operators, specifically in the projection of boxes of type `BaseTable` and `TableFunction`.

 ```rust